-Marty Raney wiki/bio shows a long-committed marriage & children.
-His net worth.
+Marty Raney wiki/bio shows his net worth & a long-committed marriage.
+His children.

 Homestead Rescue: